piscolomo/fabricas/README.md

 ## Introduction

 Fabricas is simple, just a few lines of code.
-Is framework agnostic, there are no monkey-patch to any class or object and is very useful when you need to build objects fast.
+Is framework agnostic, with cero requires and monkey-patch helps you to build objects fast.

 ## Installation